USS Currituck (AV-7): 1960–1964

 On 1 December 1962 the flag changed command.
 Rear Admiral Robert Anthony Macpherson took command as commander, Patrol Force Seventh Fleet – commander, Fleet Air Wing One – commander, Taiwan Patrol Force – commander, Task Force 72.5.
 Currituck remained at White Beach until 3 December 1962, when she departed for Cebu, The Philippines.

 Currituck arrived in Cebu, Philippines on 6 December 1962 where, after intensive day and night seaplane operations with VP-40 from Naval Station Sangley Point, Cavite City, Philippines, she departed on 10 December 1962 for Manila Bay.
 Currituck dropped anchor off Sangley Point on 12 December 1962 and remained until 15 December 1962.

 On 18 December 1962 Currituck arrived back in Buckner Bay, Okinawa where she tied up to pier "Bravo" at White Beach.
 The Surrey Singers from Oklahoma City University entertained on board.
 A few members of the crew were lucky enough to see Bob Hope and his Troupe entertain at the US Army's Stillwell Field House on 23 December 1962.
 The crew had a Christmas party for Okinawan children, but it appeared that the sailors may have had the most fun.
 Both Protestant and Catholic Christmas services were held on Board.
-Curritucks Chaplain, Lieutenant W. A. Stewart, conducted the Protestant services.
 Currituck departed on 7 January 1963 for Manila.

 Arriving in Manila Bay, Philippines on 10 January 1963, for a seven-day stay.
 One of the highlights of this visit was the tour of the island of Corregidor, with the Barracks as a grim reminder of the event that occurred here during World War II.
 Currituck departed Manila Bay on 16 January 1963 bound for Buckner Bay.

 Currituck arrived in Buckner Bay on 19 January 1963, where she remained until 11 February 1963.
-This stay saw two change of commands, Captain Windsor was replaced by Captain Gray, and then Captain Gray was replaced by Captain Paul J. Knapp, with Captain Gray returning to his previously held position as executive officer.

 En route to Hong Kong, Currituck stopped off at Koshsiung, Taiwan on 13 February 1963 where the visit was highlighted by the Seven Seas from Tsoying Naval Base who entertained the crew with a variety show.
 Than at sea again on 15 February 1963 and arriving in Hong Kong on 16 February 1963.
-Mary Soo’s girls took on the job of painting some of the ship while the crew set about seeing the Tiger Balm Gardens, Sanpan Village at Aberdeen, and a seven-course Chinese dinner at the Tai Pak.
+Mary Soo's girls took on the job of painting some of the ship while the crew set about seeing the Tiger Balm Gardens, Sanpan Village at Aberdeen, and a seven-course Chinese dinner at the Tai Pak.
 On 22 February 1963 Currituck sailed, once again, for White Beach.